Skip to main content

 The Project Provisioning API provides a set of flexible, modular endpoints to allow the programmatic creation of a project within .
 Each API endpoint handles a subset of the information required to provision a project, and executing all of these endpoints as detailed below will result in a functional project that can be accessed through the interface.

-It is important to bear in mind that, until the intended users of the project are manually invited, the project will only be visible/accessible by users with the Super Admin role.
+It is important to bear in mind that, until the intended users of the project are manually invited, the project will only be visible/accessible to users with the Super Admin role.
+To invite users, read Invite a user to an account.

 Create project